-USA facing eCheck casinos are almost nonexistent, which makes them a scarce deposit option in 2016.
+USA facing eCheck casinos are almost nonexistent, which makes them a scarce deposit option.
 In this article, we’ll discuss the nature of the eCheck, why it’s rarely used for online gambling transactions, and additional deposit options that may be available.
 After all, finding casinos to accept U.S. players is difficult enough without having to worry about which method you’ll use to fund your account.

 Definition of an Electronic Check

 An echeck—also known as an electronic check—is the virtual version of a paper check.
 They allow money to be transferred directly from a bank account, and they often come with a tracking number similar to their paper counterparts.

 eCheck Compatible USA / Worldwide Facing Casino Brands

 Deposit Options include:Compatible with:BONUS 100% up to $250BONUS 100% up to €250BONUS 100% up to £250